Taliban fighters capture Mazar-e-Sharif, Afghanistan's 4th largest city

 Tens of thousands of Afghans have fled their homes, with many fearing a return to the Taliban’s oppressive rule.
 The group had previously governed Afghanistan under a harsh version of Islamic law in which women were forbidden to work or attend school, and could not leave their homes without a male relative accompanying them.

-Salima Mazari, one of the few female district governors in the country, said she has never even considered surrendering.
+Salima Mazari, one of the few female district governors in the country, expressed fears about a Taliban takeover earlier Saturday in an interview from Mazar-e-Sharif, before it fell.

-"There will be no place for women," said Mazari, who governs a district of 36,000 people near Mazar-e-Sharif.
+"There will be no place for women," said Mazari, who governs a district of 36,000 people near the northern city.
 "In the provinces controlled by the Taliban, no women exist there anymore, not even in the cities.
 They are all imprisoned in their homes."

+The Taliban appointed hard-line cleric Mujeeb Rahman Ansari as women’s affairs minister in Herat, according to a prominent women’s activist from the city who did not want to be identified because she fears for her safety.
+She described Ansari as being "strongly against women’s rights."
+He rose to prominence about 2015 and became infamous for dozens of billboards he installed in Herat that told women to wear Islamic hijab and demonized those who would promote women’s rights.

+The Taliban also captured Paktika province and small Kunar province, both bordering Pakistan, as well as Faryab province in the north and the central province of Daykundi, lawmakers from those areas said Saturday.

 The withdrawal of foreign troops and the swift collapse of Afghanistan's own forces — despite hundreds of billions of dollars in U.S. aid over the years — has raised fears the Taliban could return to power or that the country could be shattered by factional fighting, as it was after the Soviet withdrawal in 1989.
 It's also prompted many American and Afghan veterans of the conflict to question whether two decades of blood and treasure was worth it.